HOME

 Above Left: Victor Pamba, age 14, abducted by Joseph Kony's LRA February 2, 2009.
 Above Right: Rose Lakot.
 Joseph Kony’s rebels, the Lord’s Resistance Army (LRA), continues to avoid capture and prosecution: 11 years ago in Northern Uganda, before moving to Eastern Congo, the LRA bullet that killed her mother took a piece of her ear off while she was being breastfed.
 A month old, she would continue nursing at her dead mother’s breast for many days before miraculously being discovered among the corpses. —Candace Scharsu

 Ngarimi Lado, 11 years old, with his grandmother.
-Joseph Kony's LRA killed his grandfather and abducted him and his two sisters in May 2009.
+Lord Kony's LRA killed his grandfather and abducted him and his two sisters in May 2009.
 His sisters have not been seen since.

-Mondiyo Munialeko, age 15, who along with her sister Aroyo Pamba, 17, was abducted by Joseph Kony's LRA March 18, 2009.
+Mondiyo Munialeko, age 15, who along with her sister Aroyo Pamba, 17, was abducted by Lord Kony's LRA March 18, 2009.
 Mondiyo would be shot in the leg and her sister killed.

 Ngarimi Lado, 11 years old, with his grandmother.
-Joseph Kony's LRA killed his grandfather and abducted him along with his two sisters in May 2009.
+Lord Kony's LRA killed his grandfather and abducted him along with his two sisters in May 2009.
 His sisters have not been seen since.

 Mondiyo Munialeko, age 15, who along with her sister Aroyo Pamba, 17, was abducted by Joseph Kony's LRA March 18, 2009.
 Mondiyo would be shot in the leg and her sister Aroyo killed.